-No.1 Agree a clear set of rules with your child on technology use in the home.
+No.1 Agree a clear set of rules with your child on screen time in the home.
 Talk to your child on when and where you think it is appropriate to use screens.
-Agree times when technology is allowed and when they are not allowed in the home.
-We suggest dinner time, homework time (unless you are using it to help with your homework) and bed time is a good start to the notallowed list.
+Agree times when screens are allowed and when they are not allowed in the home.
+We suggest dinner time, homework time (unless you are using it to help with your homework) and bed time is a good start to the not-allowed list.

-No.2 Do as you say.
+N2.2 Do as you say.

 Modelling behaviour is the most powerful way you can influence your child's behaviour.